How does ADHD affect relationships? Some studies show that marriages where one of the partners has ADHD are

 When some people with ADHD reach this level, they look for ways to exit the relationship.
 Some cheat on their partners, and others start nagging them.
 Eventually, they cut down communication, create emotional distance, and lose interest in the intimate relationship.
 The person with ADHD may jump from one relationship to another in search of another dopamine boost.

 ADHD comes in different forms.
-We know how to help you set the right treatment goals to manage the symptoms that hamper your life the most.
+We know how to help you set the right ADHD treatment goals to manage the symptoms that hamper your life the most.

 How to Deal with ADHD in Relationships